solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 In this lab, you explore just a few of these features to see how powerful adding Gloo Mesh Gateway to your service mesh is.

-In order to use the various features of the Gloo API gateway you will need to deploy the `Gloo Mesh Addons` package which has the components to use features such as `rate limiting` and `external authorization`.
+In order to use the various features of the Gloo Mesh gateway you will need to deploy the `Gloo Mesh Addons` package which has the components to use features such as `rate limiting` and `external authorization`.

 1. Install the `gloo-mesh-addons` package in cluster1